CrossR/rockbox_db_py/README.md

  - The main `build_db.py` script currently assumes a 1:1 mapping between the music files on your device and the files in your music collection.
-   - I.e. it assumes that if you have a file at `F:/Music/Artist/Album/Song.mp3`, then that is the same file as `/Music/Artist/Album/Song.mp3` on your device.
+   - I.e. it assumes that if you have a file at `F:/Music/Artist/Album/Song.mp3`, then that is the same file as `E:/Music/Artist/Album/Song.mp3` on your device.
+You can have different parent folders (i.e. `F:/Media/Music` vs `E:/Music/`), but once your music collection starts, the files should be in the same order.
    - If you have a more complex setup, you can potentially make changes to the `build_db.py` script to handle that, but you will need to have some programmatic way to keep the two in sync.